Gavin1937/WebPicAPI/README.md

 All of these classes are derived from [super class WebPic](#class-webpic)

 As you see, these classes take a url: str as parameter.
-They will raise a ValueError if inputted url is not belong to their domain.
+They will raise a ValueError if given url is not belong to their domain.

-You can also call [url2WebPic(url: str)](#public-functions) if you don't know which class is the url belonging to, it will return the correct class object or None if inputted url is unsupported.
+You can also call [url2WebPic(url: str)](#public-functions) if you don't know which class is the url belonging to, it will return the correct class object or None if given url is unsupported.

-In every classes above, we provided following interfaces:
+In every classes above, we provide following interfaces:

 ## class WebPic: